teach-afp/www/input/lecture-packaging.md

 4. Run `stack test`.
 5. Build the documentation via `stack haddock`.

-Before running the script, it makes sense to check for errors using [`actionlint`](https://github.com/rhysd/actionlint).
+Before pushing the script, it makes sense to check for errors using [`actionlint`](https://github.com/rhysd/actionlint).

-We might test on several GHCs.
+We might want test CI on several GHCs.
 To this end, we can use build matrices:

 ### A CI using a build matrix